Yangjiang: Administration

 The prefecture-level city of Yangjiang administers 4 county-level divisions, including 2 districts, 1 county-level city and 1 counties.

-Yangjiang is located, 2:30 hours from Guangzhou by bus.
-Notable areas include the Zhapo Beach and Hailing Island near Shapa Town.
+Yangjiang is located about 190 km from Guangzhou, about 2.5 hours by bus.
+Notable areas include Zhapo Beach and Hailing Island near Shapa Town.

 Economy and culture

 Yangjiang is the base of Yangjiang Shibazi, a knife manufacturer.

 The Yangjiang Group artist collective is based in the city, and its members' work is largely inspired by the locality.

 Yangjiang is home to six nuclear reactors, the largest nuclear power station in China.

 Geography

 The city is named for the Moyang River.

 The city was hit by a magnitude 5.9 earthquake on July 25, 1969 which killed over 3,000 people.
 The area is known for its relatively high levels of natural background radiation.

 Climate

 Yangjiang has a monsoon-influenced humid subtropical climate (Köppen Cwa), with mild to warm winters and long, hot (but not especially so) summers, and very humid conditions year-round.
 Winter begins sunny and dry but becomes progressively wetter and cloudier.
 Spring is generally overcast, while summer brings the heaviest rains of the year though is much sunnier; there are 12.6 days with 50 mm or more rainfall.
 Autumn is sunny and dry.
 The monthly 24-hour average temperature ranges from 15.5 °C in January to 28.3 °C in July, and the annual mean is 22.74 °C. The annual rainfall is around 2221 mm, close to two-thirds of which occurs from May to August.
 With monthly percent possible sunshine ranging from 18% in March to 55% in October, the city receives 1,757 hours of bright sunshine annually.